Scaling Cross-Embodiment World Models for Dexterous Manipulation: Experiments

 \subsection{Experimental Setup}

 \textbf{Task setup. } We consider two representative dexterous manipulation tasks: non-prehensile rigid object pushing~\cite{robopack, chi2024diffusion} and deformable object reshaping~\cite{robopack, robocook, robocraft}.
 In \pushingtask{}, the goal is to reorient a box to a target orientation.
-In \reshapingtask{}, the goal is to mold plasticine into a target shape specified by a point cloud.
-Both tasks require precise contact control and reasoning about object dynamics.
+In \reshapingtask{}, the goal is to mold plasticine into a target shape.
+The targets are specified as point cloud observations, following~\cite{robocook, robopack}.
+Both tasks require reasoning about object dynamics and precise contact control.

+\textbf{Model implementation.} For \reshapingtask{}, we represent the object using 300 particles and the hand using 200 particles.
+We construct radius graphs with an inner radius of 0.025 m and an outer radius of 0.04 m~\cite{robocraft}.
+For \pushingtask{}, we represent the object using 100 particles and the hand using 50 particles, with both radii set to 0.04 m.
+We use a higher particle density for \reshapingtask{} to capture finer-grained local contact patterns.

+At each MPC iteration, we sample 500 candidate action sequences with a planning horizon of 4 steps and perform 10 optimization iterations.
+We execute the first 2 action steps before replanning.
+On a workstation equipped with an RTX 4090 GPU, each planning update takes approximately 60 s.

+\textbf{Baseline.} We adapt the Point Transformer (PT)~\cite{zhao2021point} as an alternative architecture for modeling particle dynamics.
+Unlike DPI-Net, which uses structured message passing, PT models interactions among particles using an attention mechanism.
+PT and DPI-Net share the same input and output formats and are trained on the same data using the same loss functions to ensure a fair comparison.
+Because we collect only random interaction data, we exclude approaches that require expert demonstrations~\cite{chi2024diffusion, intelligence2026pi, foar}.

 \textbf{Simulation setup. } We simulate six dexterous hands representative of commonly used multi-fingered designs: Ability Hand (6-DoF), Allegro Hand (16-DoF), XHand (12-DoF), Leap Hand (16-DoF)~\cite{leaphand}, Shadow Hand (24-DoF), and a URDF variant of the Shadow Hand without its forearm (24-DoF).
 For the rigid-body task (\pushingtask{}), we use SAPIEN~\cite{Xiang_2020_SAPIEN} for data collection.
 For deformable object manipulation, we use the Rewarped simulation platform~\cite{rewarped}, a differentiable multiphysics simulator.
-We collect 100 trajectories per task, where the robots perform random actions in the predefined action space.
+We collect 100 trajectories per task for each robots, where the robots perform random actions in the predefined action space.